 ~ His Holiness the XIVth Dalai Lama

 The Tibetan Diaspora community is growing worldwide with a majority of the population residing in India, especially in those 58 Tibetan settlements established in different parts of India.
-In order to bring all Tibetans together and build a sense of sisterhood amongst the scattered communities, the 14th Kashag headed by Sikyong Dr. Lobsang Sangay initiated the “Puensigh Shichaks Lehshid” meaning Sister Settlement program.
+In order to bring all Tibetans together and build a sense of sisterhood amongst the scattered communities, the 14th Kashag headed by Sikyong Dr. Lobsang Sangay initiated the “Puensigh Shichaks Lehshid,” meaning Sister Settlement program.
 Under this initiative, two Tibetan communities living in different geographical areas are linked to form a sisterhood relationship, through which they can share and exchange information, culture, experiences, and assist in terms of socio-economic development of the community to strengthen solidarity between Tibetans and to promote self reliance.
 This program addresses all the three guiding principles of the present 14th Kashag i.e. Unity, Innovation, and Self-reliance.

 Since majority of the Tibetan population reside in India, Nepal and Bhutan, according to 2010 CTA report there are 94,203 people living in India out of which 53,414 are male and 40,789 female.

-The immigration program approved by the US Congress in 1990s and immigration of ex-political prisoners from Tibet to Australia has attracted a large number of Tibetan populations wanting to migrate to western nations in order to seek better livelihood and opportunities.
+The immigration program approved by the US Congress in 1990s, and immigration of ex-political prisoners from Tibet to Australia, has attracted a large number of Tibetan populations wanting to migrate to western nations in order to seek better livelihood and opportunities.
 Since then, the Tibetan Diaspora community abroad has been growing in recent years.
 The Demographic Survey of Tibetan in Exile – 2009 conducted by the Planning Commission, CTA estimated that about 9,309 people have migrated to the West between years 1998 to 2009.
 And now with the immigration of 1,000 Tibetans to Canada from Tibetan settlements in Arunachal Pradesh in the next three years will only increase the numbers of Tibetan migrating from India, Nepal and Bhutan.

-Under such circumstance there is a high risk of losing connectivity between the communities due to its geographical barriers, which threatens the very existence of Tibetan cause and also there is a risk of gradual waning of our very reason for coming into exile.
+Under such circumstances, there is a high risk of losing connectivity between the communities due to its geographical barriers, which threatens the very existence of Tibetan cause.
+There is a risk of gradual waning of our very reason for coming into exile.
 Hence the establishment of Sister Settlement Program has become utmost important to build relationships amongst Tibetan Diaspora communities, to make significant impact in strengthening solidarity as well as achieving self sufficiency using local resources available within the Tibetan community, and together preserve Tibetan culture and tradition as well as resolve the issue of Tibet non-violently.
 Some of the important aspects of the program is to create platform where interested partners can come together to build relationships, to educate each other of the local knowledge and share information, to preserve unique culture and tradition, especially to create and increase awareness amongst the younger generation about Tibetan communities in exile and the Tibet issue. .
 To fulfill the socio-economic need of the Tibetan settlements by financially supporting each other, likewise self-sustenance/reliance is promoted.
 The most important aspect is to build unity among the scattered Tibetan population all over the world.

 Matching of the two communities are based on the economic status, population of a settlement and the population of the community abroad.
 Initially, a minimum of ten settlements in India and ten Tibetan communities from the western countries will be matched and introduced.
 Likewise the process will be replicated to match other Tibetan communities in order to create more Sister Settlements (Shijaks).
 However the success of the program rest solely upon the serious participation from the communities involved in order to explore new initiatives and fund new projects to support, especially by the communities in abroad.
 Once the two communities reach an agreement to bound each other in a sisterhood (Sister Shijak) relationships, further activities and events will be organized involving grassroots people to initiative projects to support the sustainability of the program and strengthening of the civil society.